hyungjunk/springProject/README.md

 #### 4. Feature

-- to be updated
+- Login
+- Synchronous/Asynchronous Create, Read, Update, Delete Contents

 #### 5. Remaining Job

-- main(root) page design
-- file I/O
+- Add transaction that updats view count of content when clicked.
+- File I/O (Currently picture is stored as a form of URL in DataBase)